17.1. Creating Course Discussions#

 1. Navigate to edx discussion configuration page (see Configuring Edx Discussions).

-2. Toggle the Allow anonymous discussion posts to enable learner make posts that are anonymous to everyone.
+2. Toggle the Allow anonymous discussion posts to peers to enable learners to make posts that are anonymous to everyone other learners.

 Learners can participate in course discussions using the edX mobile app as they do on the edX site, but there are some differences in the actions that moderators can take in discussions using the mobile app.
 To perform moderation or administrative tasks for your course discussions, you need to work in a web browser.